Fat Ray – “Santa Rosa” review

 Fat Ray – “Santa Barbara” review

-Fat Ray is a 39 year old MC from Detroit, Michigan who came up as a member of the trio B.R.
-Gunna alongside Black Milk & Young RJ.
-He would eventually go solo in 2008 by dropping the criminally slept-on The Set Up, but it wouldn’t be until a full decade later when it was followed with both The Lunch Room mixtape & then his sophomore effort Perseus.
-However out of nowhere, Ray has seen fit to drop his 3rd full-length album.
+Fat Ray is a 39 year old MC from Detroit, Michigan who came up as 1/3 of the production trio B.R.
+Gunna alongside local veterans Black Milk & Young RJ.
+He would eventually go solo in 2008 by releasing the criminally slept-on The Set Up entirely produced by Black Milk, following it up until a full decade later with both The Lunch Room mixtape & the subsequent sophomore effort Perseus.
+However out of nowhere, the Bruiser Brigade member has seen fit to return by dropping his 3rd full-length album.

 The title track that kicks the album off talks about being happy to be back on his shit over a jazzy boom bap beat from Raphy, who produced all 3 joints on the entire thing.
 The next song “Flight Risk / Plead the 5th” gets on the gangsta rap tip over an instrumental, that starts off jazzy, but later switches up into a bare soul sample.
 The track “Menacing” talks about going to war if you want it over a beat that sounds like something RZA would’ve made for Enter the Wu-Tang (36 Chambers) while the cleverly-titled “Ethan Hunt” makes references to the Mission: Impossible franchise over a more chilled out instrumental.